hawtio/hawtio-operator/README.md

 spec:
   # The deployment type, either "cluster" or "namespace":
   # - cluster: Hawtio is capable of discovering and managing
-  #   applications accross all namespaces the authenticated user
+  #   applications across all namespaces the authenticated user
   #   has access to.
   # - namespace: Hawtio is capable of discovering and managing
   #   applications within the deployment namespace.